vaibhavvikas/jekyll-theme-minimalistic/index.md

 — _Backend Developer Intern_<br />
 **August 2021 - October 2021**<br />

-* Learned new technologies like Laravel.
+* Build a real-time API that handles data validation, user authentication, and crud operation into a MySQL database using Laravel.
 * Deal with agile web development life cycle in a real-time project.
-* Build a real-time API that handles data validation, user authentication, and crud operation into a MySQL database using Laravel.
 <br />

 **German University In Cairo, New Cairo, Egypt**<br />